Top 11 Things To Do on the Kent Narrows Waterfront

 Homemade Icy Treats

-Sit on the dock and enjoy the view while having a homemade Nutty Buddy icy treat from Harris Crab House.
+Sit on the dock and enjoy the view while having a homemade Nutty Buddy ice cream treat from Harris Crab House.

 Watermen’s Memorial Monument